Quick Exit

 Sexualised behaviour

-However practitioners should always consider whether the sexual behaviour is unhealthy and whether there is a significant risk of harm to children and young people involved in or witnessing this behaviour, If you are concerned then you should always make a referral to Children’s Social Care.
+If you are concerned then you should make a referral to Children’s Social Care.
 Similarly you should consider the vulnerability of adults involved and consider a referral to Adult Safeguarding.

 Below are Sheffield Children Safeguarding Partnership (SCSP) and other fact sheets, policies, protocols and training to help you and your workforce understand the issues involved, know when to ask for support and to get help when it is needed.